Arlisaha/angular-bubble-graph/README.md

 ### Fired events

 Events 'bubble_clicked' in angular and DOM are dispatched directly from SVG/canvas element.
+Given data is the clicked bubble !

 ### Tag's directive